adodge/squeal/README.md

 * [`pymysql`](https://github.com/PyMySQL/PyMySQL) with `mysql 8.1.0`

 But theoretically other database libraries can be used, as long as they implement [PEP 249 (Python Database API Specification)](https://peps.python.org/pep-0249/).
 Other database engines can probably be supported with minimal effort by changing the dialect of SQL that's generated.
+(That is, creating a new subclass of `Backend`)

 # Examples